Living in Data Living in Data

 Beschreibung des Verlags

-Threading a data story through hippo attacks, glaciers, and school gymnasiums, around colossal rice piles, and over active minefields, Living in Data reminds us that the future of data is still wide open, that there are ways to transcend facts and figures and to find more visceral ways to engage with data, that there are always new stories to be told about how data can be used.
+Threading a compelling narrative through hippo attacks, glaciers, school gymnasiums, colossal rice piles, and active minefields, Living in Data reminds us that the future of data is still unwritten.
+Thorp shows us how to transcend facts and figures to find more visceral ways to engage with data and tell new stories about its potential uses.

 GENRE